LOYOLA UNIVERSITY CHICAGO

 Teacher candidates (students) will learn to design and teach lessons, focusing on standards based reading skills to linguistically diverse students, through use of research based reading strategies

-TLSC 320 Using Classroom Data in a Collaborative Environment to Advance Student Achievement (2 Credit Hours)
+TLSC 320 Using Classroom Data in a Collaborative Env to Advance Student Achievement (2 Credit Hours)

 This module (course) develops candidates' ability to collect, represent, and analyze appropriate classroom data.
 Students will use this ability to determine the level of objective mastery and measure student growth.
 Reflection on the analysis will guide candidates' decisions regarding instructional adjustment and individual student needs